Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 In this paper we presented iSAC, a model-predictive approach for control of nonlinear systems.
 As the time horizon progresses, our method sequences together optimal actions and synthesizes piecewise continuous control laws.
-Some key characteristics of iSAC include: a) there is no need to rely on nonlinear programming solvers since there is an analytic solution to the open-loop problem, b) it is iterative in the sense that at each time step it updates the open-loop solution of the previous time steps by adding one action and c) it utilizes continuous dynamics while incorporating control constraints without additional overhead.
+Some key characteristics of iSAC include: a) analytic solution to the open-loop problem---there is no need to rely on nonlinear programming solvers, b) iterative update of the open-loop solution and c) use of continuous dynamics while incorporating control constraints without additional overhead.
 Due to these points, iSAC leads to computationally efficient solutions.
 To establish closed-loop stability, we applied a contractive constraint on the cost.
 Compared to methods relying on terminal region constraints, the contractive constraint alleviates the need to calculate a terminal region.
 We also investigated different control scenarios ranging from feasible and infeasible trajectory tracking to set point stabilization with or without external disturbances.
-Finally, we presented simulation examples using five different systems to demonstrate the applicability and flexibility of our method.
+Finally, we presented simulation examples using a variety of challenging systems to demonstrate the applicability and flexibility of our method.